Disulfur decafluoride: Properties

-The analogous reaction with bromine is reversible and yields SF_{5}Br.
-The reversibility of this reaction can be used to synthesize S_{2}F_{10} from SF_{5}Br.
+The analogous reaction with bromine is reversible and yields SF5Br.
+The reversibility of this reaction can be used to synthesize S2F10 from SF5Br.

+It reacts with SO2 to form pentafluorosulfur fluorosulfonate (SF5OSO2F) in the presence of ultraviolet radiation.

-Ammonia is oxidised by S_{2}F_{10} into NSF_{3}.
+Ammonia is oxidised by S2F10 into NSF3.

 Toxicity

-S_{2}F_{10} was considered a potential chemical warfare pulmonary agent in World War II because it does not produce lacrimation or skin irritation, thus providing little warning of exposure.
+S2F10 was considered a potential chemical warfare pulmonary agent in World War II because it does not produce lacrimation or skin irritation, thus providing little warning of exposure.

-Disulfur decafluoride is a colorless gas or liquid with a SO_{2}-like odor.
-It is about four times as poisonous as phosgene.
-Its toxicity is thought to be caused by its disproportionation in the lungs into SF_{6}, which is inert, and SF_{4}, which reacts with moisture to form sulfurous acid and hydrofluoric acid.
+Disulfur decafluoride is a colorless gas or liquid with a sulfur dioxide (SO2)-like odor.
+Its toxicity is thought to be caused by its disproportionation in the lungs into SF6, which is inert, and SF4, which reacts with moisture to form sulfurous acid and hydrofluoric acid.